A Fantastic Starbucks Customer Experience Story

 Why Buffer, HootSuite and Post Planner are the Holy Trinity of Managing Social Media

 JUNE 21, 2012

 When it comes to staying on top of social media, one of the big challenges we have is to find the social media tools that will help us achieve a happy medium between curating, listening, engaging and producing content.
 Frankly, I think that medium isn’t all that happy.
-What to do?
-Such is life. haven’t tested all of them – it would be impossible to do so! ” 1. buffer them).

 The Evolution of the News Release: My #PRSAICON Infographic